Student Financial Services

 How to Accept Your Financial Aid

-Follow our guide for how to accept your financial aid here at UVM.
-For more tips on completing the accept and/or decline process visit, Step 5: Accept and Finalize Your Aid Offer on How to Apply for Financial Aid.
+Review the steps to accept your financial aid here at UVM.
+For more detailed guidance on completing the accept and/or decline process, see Step 5: Accept and Finalize Your Aid Offer on the How to Apply for Financial Aid page.

 Complete Your Federal Direct Loan Entrance Counseling and Loan Agreement